HadrienGardeur/web-speech-recommended-voices/README.md

 ### Chrome Desktop

-* On desktop, Chrome comes pre-loaded with a limited selection of 19 high quality voices.
+* On desktop, Chrome comes preloaded with a limited selection of 19 high quality voices.
 * All of these voices rely on Machine Learning (ML) and therefore require online access to use them.
 * Unfortunately, these voices are also plagued by a [bug](https://github.com/HadrienGardeur/TTS-recommended-voices/issues/3) if any utterance read by the Web Speech API takes longer than 14 seconds.
 Playback is stopped after this duration, without any feedback from the Web Speech API to indicate that [the playback has been stopped due to an error](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance/error_event).
 * This bug has remained unaddressed for many years now, but [there's a workaround available](https://stackoverflow.com/a/48044163) to implementers where the playback is paused/resumed every 14 seconds.